iT0xic/Python-FTool/README.md

 All you need to do is replace the listening keypress listener(line 48) and the key to press(lines 49-50)

+After running, it'll ask for the client to be attached(AKA secondary client) and then runs.

 ## Example:
 ```
         if win32api.GetAsyncKeyState(KEYBD_CONSTS['F1']):